 While some places can be visited easily in a day, I do love a hotel stay and it’ll be interesting to see what these are like in the ‘new normal’.

 Andalucia has accommodation to suit all tastes and budgets from a simple casa rural to a luxury parador.
-You can even stay in a cave.
+You can even stay in a cave if that takes your fancy.

 Check out the wildlife

-I’ve been dolphin spotting in Gibraltar but this summer I’m looking forward to heading out further into the Straits and going whale watching from Tarifa.
+I’ve been dolphin spotting in Gibraltar and last summer I did manage to complete one thing on my staycation list by heading out further into the Straits to go whale watching from Tarifa.

 Andalucia is also renowned for its bird life – I don’t have to venture far from home to spot parakeets (that are considered a pest but are good fun to watch as they feed in front of my apartment), eagles, storks and vultures.
 We even have flamingos and seeing them here is high on my wish list.